 Why AWS Certification – Here are Top 5 Reasons

 Now there are tons of certification for cloud computing provided by various vendors but Amazon is the only one which certification are less in cost.
-Although, It’s not that easy to get AWS certified you must have basic knowledge which is required to pass.
+Although, It’s not that easy to get AWS certified you must have the basic knowledge that is required to pass.

 - Overview of Amazon Web Services & Concepts

-- How to create free tier account in AWS
+- How to create a free tier account in AWS

 - Amazon Elastic File System User guide